 Dear Bhaskar,

-As per the ratio decidendi of the judgment of the Supreme Court in Air Freight Corporation's case, whatever the wages be whether statutory minimum wages or the industry gross wages, it has to be taken as a single package for comparison purpose by leaving out the excluded components in the definition of the term wages u/s 2(h) of the MW Act,1948.
-Thus, if the industry wages so computed remains at par with or above the statutory minimum wages, the compliance is complete and no problem.
-At the same time the employer has to take into account that the D.A fixed under the Act is subject to periodical revision and hence ensure the parity then and there.
+As per the ratio decidendi of the judgment of the Supreme Court in Air Freight Corporation's case, whatever the wages may be – whether statutory minimum wages or industry gross wages – it has to be taken as a single package for comparison purposes by leaving out the excluded components in the definition of the term "wages" under Section 2(h) of the MW Act, 1948.
+Thus, if the industry wages so computed remain at par with or above the statutory minimum wages, the compliance is complete and there is no problem.
+However, the employer must also consider that the D.A. fixed under the Act is subject to periodical revision, and hence, ensure parity then and there.

 From India, Salem